FranCampertoni/FranCampertoni/README.md

 - 👋 Hi, I’m @FranCampertoni
 - 👀 I’m interested in Law and programming
 - 🌱 I’m currently learning about the fundamentals of programming
-- 💞️ I’m looking to collaborate on new proyects and daos
 - 📫 How to reach me: francampertoni@gmail.com

 <!---